Yousefmedhat/Amazon-Sales-Optimization-Project/README.md

 ### **Dataset Description**
 - The dataset provides detailed information on **42,000+** Amazon electronics products, including sales, ratings and pricing.
-- Raw, original data, with alot of missing values and inconsistent entries, which makes it ideal for preprocessing practice and feature engineering.
+- Raw, original data, with a lot of missing values and inconsistent entries, which makes it ideal for practice preprocessing and feature engineering.
 > [**Dataset on Kaggle**](https://www.kaggle.com/datasets/ikramshah512/amazon-products-sales-dataset-42k-items-2025?select=amazon_products_sales_data_uncleaned.csv)

 ##### **Features**: